embedly/embedly-docs/embed/api/endpoints/1/oembed.rst

     choose to ignore this value.

 ``thumbnail_url`` (optional)
     A URL to a thumbnail image representing the resource.
-The thumbnail must respect any maxwidth and maxheight parameters.
 If this parameter is present, thumbnail_width and thumbnail_height must also be present.

 ``thumbnail_width`` (optional)